How (not) to revamp your website

 > We feel overwhelm and self doubt, so we procrastinate.

-• PROBLEM: No impetus, no directive, no results.
+- PROBLEM: No impetus, no directive, no results.

-• SOLUTION: Take action and bootstrap that project - because with no responsibility goes no care.
+- SOLUTION: Take action and bootstrap that project - because with no responsibility goes no care.
 This is your project and you want to see results, so you’ll have to be leading your team through the process, both figuratively and literally.

-• PROBLEM: Parkinson’s Law is right: work expands so as to fill the time available for its completion.
+- PROBLEM: Parkinson’s Law is right: work expands so as to fill the time available for its completion.

-• SOLUTION: Everyone always says: “I’m too busy”, and often that is true, but with a bit of organisation there is very often room to achieve one more thing on a weekly basis.
+- SOLUTION: Everyone always says: “I’m too busy”, and often that is true, but with a bit of organisation there is very often room to achieve one more thing on a weekly basis.
 Set incremental deadlines with a clear objective so you’re not paralyzed by the big picture.
-Deadlines are not just big milestones but also points to make decisions.
+Deadlines are not just big milestones but also points where you have to make decisions.
 Should we move on or still adjust?
-Every time you do a report, you keep a record of progress.
+Every time you make a report, you keep a record of progress.
 And even if the progress is small, it’s still progress, be proud!
 Also, keep in mind that this is an internal project so, sometimes not every deadline can be respected as clients always come first, because, well, priorities, and that’s okay.
 Who’s here to judge anyway?
 The most important is to get back at it as soon as you can!

 Disorganisation